Back to news

 OpenClaw is built for JavaScript and TypeScript developers.
 You install via npm, configure with JSON or YAML, and write skills much the way you'd publish an npm package.
 ClawHub makes sharing what you build about as easy as pushing a package.

 Hermes sits squarely in the Python world.
 It uses current Python patterns, async/await, type hints, dataclasses, and slots into the ML tooling stack without friction.
 Writing plugins means knowing Python, but you get deep control in return.
-It needs Python 3.11 or newer, which the installer handles for you via uv.
+It needs Python 3.11 or newer (opens in a new tab), which the installer handles for you via uv.

 When to Choose Which